General Registration Policies

 • A completed degree audit by your academic adviser

-All of these documents must be submitted at one time to the program’s Faculty Director and Assistant Director of Graduate Programs at least two weeks prior to the start of the academic term in which you wish to register for the Thesis course.
+All of these documents must be submitted at least two weeks prior to the start of the academic term in which you wish to register for the Thesis course.
 The student will be notified as to whether or not their proposal has been approved.

 Taking Additional Courses Beyond Those Required by the Curriculum